ballerina-platform/ballerina-dev-website/why-ballerina/network-aware-type-system.md

 </code></pre>
                               <h3>Network Communication with Data Binding</h3>
                               <p>
-                                 The type system features for records in Ballerina can be used when implementing data binding operations with structural validation, data types handling, and payload passthrough operations.
+                                 The type system features for records in Ballerina can be used when implementing <a href="https://ballerina.io/learn/by-example/http-data-binding.html">data binding</a> operations with structural validation, data types handling, and payload passthrough operations.
 The functionality will be demonstrated using an HTTP service in Ballerina:
                               </p>
                               <pre class="ballerina-pre-wrapper"><code class="language-ballerina cBasicCode hljs">
 http:Client asianRecordsDB = new("http://example.com/");